 Stirling Council has confirmed that there are capacity constraints with Callander Nursery and Primary Schools, and that McLaren High School may require extension of existing playing fields to accommodate future growth.
-Primary school currently has capacity for 290 pupils and a current roll of 222 pupils.
+Primary school currently has capacity for 290 pupils and a current roll of 250 pupils.
+Phasing new housing development will be essential to ensure sufficient capacity without developer contributions required - e.g. approximately 15-20 new family homes a year.
+Otherwise developer contributions would be required to be agreed at the planning application stage in consultation with Stirling Council's Education services.